 17 The king of Israel said to Jehoshaphat, “Did I not tell you that he would not prophesy good concerning me, but disaster?”

-18 Micaiah said, “Therefore hear the word of the Lord: I saw the Lord sitting on his throne and all the army of heaven standing on his right hand and on his left.
+18 Micaiah said, “Therefore hear the word of the Lord: I saw the Lord sitting on his throne and all the host of heaven standing on his right hand and on his left.
 19 The Lord said, ‘Who will entice Ahab king of Israel, that he may go up and fall at Ramoth Gilead?’
 One spoke saying in this way, and another saying in that way.
 20 A spirit came out, stood before the Lord, and said, ‘I will entice him.’

 “The Lord said to him, ‘How?’